![]() |

-Treadmill VO2max TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
-ObjectiveTo monitor the development of the athlete's general endurance (VO2max).
+Treadmill VO2 max TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to consider factors influencing the results.
+ObjectiveTo monitor the development of the athlete's general endurance (VO2 max).

 How to conduct the test

-Convert treadmill slopeAssessmentFrom the total running time, an estimate of the athlete's Vo2max can be calculated as follows:
+Converting from Percent Grade to DegreesAssessmentFrom the total running time, an estimate of the athlete's VO2 max can be calculated as follows:

-"Time" is the total time of the test expressed in minutes and fractions of a minute.
-ExampleThe athlete stopped the test after 13 minutes 15 seconds of running (13.25 minutes).
+"Time" is the test's total time expressed in minutes and fractions of a minute.
+ExampleThe athlete stopped the test after 13 minutes and 15 seconds of running (13.25 minutes).

 Disadvantages